zoeyyyzou/hypertext2/README.md

 >
 > [models.word2vec – Word2vec embeddings — gensim (radimrehurek.com)](https://radimrehurek.com/gensim/models/word2vec.html)

-In this project, we will be using gensim’s [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html) for creating the model.
+In this project, using gensim’s [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html) for creating the model.
 Some of the important parameters are as follows:

 - **size**: The number of dimensions of the embeddings and the default is 100.
 - **window**: The maximum distance between a target word and words around the target word.
 The default window is 5.